ArazAbishov/abishov.github.io/_posts/2021-06-06-android-studio-on-ipad.markdown

 > The setup used in this demo includes an iPad Air (2020) paired with a magic keyboard and trackpad (see the picture above).
 This combination works pretty well, especially with the cursor support in iPadOS.

-Below you can see Android Studio (AS) rendered by Safari, along with the Android emulator connected through VNC.
-Since both Android Studio and emulator run on a single VM, AS automatically discovers emulator as a target device.
+Below you can see Android Studio (AS) rendered in Safari and the Android emulator connected through VNC.
+Since both Android Studio and emulator run on a single VM, AS automatically discovers the emulator as a target device.

 <!-- Android emulator side by side -->
 <div style="padding:56.25% 0 0 0;position:relative;">